bennettpeter/MythTV-LeanCapture/README.md

 Reboot so that the udev setting can take effect and the leancap-scan service can be started.
 Look in the log directory /var/log/mythtv_scripts to see if there are any errors displayed in the leancap_scan or leancap_ready logs.

-You must not open the video device with vlc if any recording is scheduled to start.
+The leancap_scan servicefirst runs leancap_scan.sh to set up the devices for each tuner.
+Then it starts leancap_ready.sh for each tuner.
+These run continuously.
+They navigate the fire stick user interface to the channel list.
+Every 5 minutes they re-check that the channel list is still visible.
+This way, when a recording is starting, it does not have to waste time starting up the android application and getting past the menus to the channel list.
+If you open vlc with leanvlc.sh leancapx you will see that it is on the channel list.
+Do not run leanvlc if a recording is starting soon and make sure to close vlc again.
 Recordings cannot be done while it is open in vlc.

-Periodically run the script to setup the channel list, in case it changes.
+Periodically run the script to setup the channel list, when no recording is scheduled, in case it changes.
+You can set it to run weekly on a schedule under the mythtv user.

+    sudo -u mythtv bash
+    /opt/mythtv/leancap/leancap_chanlist.sh leancap1

 The script is set up so that if there is no change, nothing will be done.
 If there is a change and there is no error that needs fixing, it will automatically overwrite the list.
 In there is a change and there is an error it will email you.
 Also the script is set up so that if a recording needs to start while the script is running, the script will stop so that recording can continue.

 ### Fire Stick